mvysny/mvysny.github.io/_posts/2020-11-11-Vaadin8-push-issues.md

 1. Vaadin Server sends UIDL over Websocket connection (which is broken) and so the message gets lost
 2. (at some later time) Vaadin Client makes a XHR request to the Server and receives next UIDL.
-3. Vaadin Client now waits for previous message which will never come.
+3. Vaadin Client detects out-of-order message and awaits for previous message which will never come.

-> TODO: does this also apply to Long-Polling?
-Out-of-order UIDL messages have been
-> observed with Long-Polling as well, but the cause is currently unknown.

-However, in this case, the Vaadin client will eventually perform a full resync and should unfreeze (given that the connection is not broken).
+With Long-Polling, it could go like this:

+1. Vaadin client establishes a connection but sends nothing, waiting for server to send something.
+2. Proxy kills the connection after 2 minutes.
+3. Server sends UIDL but the message is lost.
+4. Client sends a ping message over a new connection; the server responds by a new UIDL message that had accumulated since step 3.
+5. Vaadin Client detects out-of-order message and awaits for previous message which will never come.

 ### Frequent resync requests